 ISO26000 Stakeholders Global Network – Statement of Vision, Mission and Goals, approved Nov.2018

-Vision: When every organization and each individual strives to act responsibly, with consideration for their impacts on society and the environment, we will successfully move toward a sustainable future.
+Vision: When every organization and each individual strive to act responsibly, with consideration for their impacts on society and the environment, we will successfully move toward a sustainable future.
 We see multi-stakeholder engagement as the strongest force to create a sustainable economy and world.

 - To promote ISO 26000 as an integrated practical approach for all public and private organizations, including those that are applying the UN Sustainable Development Goals (SDGs).

 - To broaden our Network to actively recruit new members, especially younger members, always keeping in mind the value of diversity and multi-stakeholder involvement.
+To consider Balance as an important part of multi-stakeholder involvement; this includes gender, regional, ethnic and age balance.

 - To pay special attention to support Small and Medium Organizations (SMOs) and Small and Medium Enterprises (SMEs).